What is a Trustee?

 What do school boards do?

 In Alberta, citizens elect school boards to act for the legislature in their local schools and communities.
 School boards exist because of the belief that government – and decisions – made closest to the people being governed are the most effective.

-Through the School Act, Alberta’s legislature has delegated some authority for the governance of education to school boards.
+Alberta’s legislature has delegated some authority for the governance of education to school boards.
 As statutory corporations school boards have obligations to perform and they have powers to carry out these tasks.
-Once passed, the new Education Act will allow for more local decision making through added flexibility.
-The new Act gives boards Natural Person Powers – providing more discretion in how boards fulfill their responsibilities to
+The new Education Act allows for more local decision making through added flexibility and gives boards Natural Person Powers – providing more discretion in how boards fulfill their responsibilities to the community.

 The board of trustees is granted many types of authority to enable it to fulfill its mandate to provide kindergarten to Grade 12 education within its jurisdiction.
 These powers relate to providing educational services.

 The Board-Superintendent relationship

 The school board selects a superintendent of schools, delegates administrative duties to the superintendent and evaluates the superintendent’s performance.
 The school board clearly outlines its expectations of the superintendent.
 Legislation gives school boards the power to engage in a wide range of activities.
 Typically school boards delegate operational tasks to the superintendent and focus their energy on governing the system by setting performance targets and holding the system accountable for the desired results.
 No matter how the school board assigns duties and responsibilities, ultimately it is the school board that will be held accountable for the outcomes.

 A school board’s relationship with the superintendent is the most important relationship in the school system.
 The school board and superintendent have different but complementary roles.
 Each party’s success is greatly influenced by the other’s success.
 Both parties must nurture this relationship.
 The school board must clearly establish the roles and responsibilities of the school board, the board chair and the superintendent.